You will compare the performance of green binary search trees versus

 You are required to use the test2 drop box prior to submission.

 Reuse your code from previous assignments.
-You should not need
+Do not modify your

 Your program will process a free-format corpus of text and a free-format